-We have been working with Hudson Memorial School near Nashua, NH to prepare for a possible ISS crew contact.
+We have been working with Hudson Memorial School near Nashua, NH, to prepare for a possible ISS crew contact.
 The ARISS folks work with schools and their Ham Radio helpers to prepare for these contacts.
 ARISS provides recommendations for ground station equipment to help ensure a good experience for the students.
-The ground station recommendations provide a solid set of specifications to support communications with the ISS on the 2m band.
+The ground station recommendations provide solid specifications to support communications with the ISS on the 2m band.
 The recommendations include things such as:

 - A requirement to build both a primary and a backup ground station

 - Radio and power specifications (a 200W amp is recommended)

 - Antenna specifications, including recommendations to provide for switchable LHCP and RHCP

 - Computer-controlled azimuth/elevation positioning of antennas to track the ISS